UBC-MOAD/docs/xios-2.rst

 :file:`NEMO-3.6-code/NEMOGCM/CONFIG/SHARED/domain_def.xml` is the reference version of the file that is provided with the NEMO code.
 In many cases,
-you can use that reference file by putting its path as the value of the :kbd:`domaindefs` element in the :kbd:`output` section of your run description YAML file
+you can use that reference file by putting its path as the value of the ``domaindefs`` element in the ``output`` section of your run description YAML file
 (see :ref:`CommandProcessorsAndXML-Files`).
 The main reason why you might want to create your own customized version (see :ref:`CustomizingXML-Files`)